kwhatmough/kwhatmough.github.io/checklist.md

 - turn on Garmin and start multisport
 - assemble paddle
 - remove straps
-- store key
-- secure car
+- secure car and store key
 - bring boat and paddle

 ---